oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-xdist: pytest distributed testing plugin

-The pytest-xdist plugin extends pytest with some unique test execution modes:

-    * test run parallelization: if you have multiple CPUs or hosts you can use those for a combined test run.
-This allows to speed up development or to use special resources of remote machines.

-    * --looponfail: run your tests repeatedly in a subprocess.
+xdist: pytest distributed testing pluginThe pytest-xdist plugin extends pytest with some unique test execution modes:    * test run parallelization: if you have multiple CPUs or hosts you      can use those for a combined test run.
+This allows to speed up      development or to use special resources of remote machines.    * --looponfail: run your tests repeatedly in a subprocess.
 After        each run pytest waits until a file in your project changes and        then re-runs the previously failing tests.
-This is repeated until all tests pass after which again a full run is performed.

-    * Multi-Platform coverage: you can specify different Python interpreters or different platforms and run tests in parallel on all of them.

-Before running tests remotely, pytest efficiently â€œrsyncsâ€ your program source code to the remote place.
-All test results are reported back and displayed to your local terminal.
-You may specify different Python versions and interpreters.
+This is repeated        until all tests pass after which again a full run is        performed.    * Multi-Platform coverage: you can specify different Python      interpreters or different platforms and run tests in parallel on      all of them.Before running tests remotely, pytest efficiently â€œrsyncsâ€ yourprogram source code to the remote place.
+All test results are reportedback and displayed to your local terminal.
+You may specify differentPython versions and interpreters.

-**URL**
+**More Information**

 https://github.com/pytest-dev/pytest-xdist